A dangerous choice looms for Trump on North Korea

 "Are we really going to risk a confrontation with China over this?" the source said, adding "I don't know if he actually believes this or is just acting as a surrogate for the President."

-"The coordinated nature" of the comments from McMaster and Graham "suggests to me that it's more of a deterrence strategy aimed at convincing Pyongyang we could go to war at any moment if North Korea does something provocative," according to Oba.
+"The coordinated nature" of the comments from McMaster and Graham "suggests to me that it's more of a deterrence strategy aimed at convincing Pyongyang we could go to war at any moment if North Korea does something provocative," Mintaro Oba, a former Korea desk officer at the State Department under Obama, told CNN.

 Regardless of intention, Oba told CNN that "there is no good interpretation of what the administration is doing right now."